 Mbabane - Swaziland may reverse a controversial pay rise lawmakers awarded themselves as the kingdom struggles with a huge public wage bill and teachers strike over salaries, the government said Wednesday.

-The mountain kingdom may cancel the so-called Circular 1, a law passed in 2010 to give members of parliament a 30 percent salary hike, government spokesman Percy Simelane said.
+The mountain kingdom may cancel the so-called Circular 1, a law passed in 2010 to give members of parliament a 30 percent salary hike, government spokesman Percy Simelane told AFP.

 “Parliament has taken it up.
 Cabinet has discussed it,” Simelane said.
 “I believe if they discover that 'yes, it must go,' it should.”

 The 95 lawmakers in Africa's last absolute monarchy earn over 20,000 emalangeni ($2,400, 2,000 euro) a month.

 Simelane conceded this may be too much while 60 percent of the tiny country's 1.1 million people live on less than $2 a day.

 The lawmakers' big paychecks “could be contributing towards the hefty salary bill that we have,” he said.
 “If it is not (withdrawn) amid the outcry ... discontent will be very rife.”

 He insisted that the pay matched that of other southern African countries.

 “I'm not sure that our politicians are paid better than other politicians in the region,” he said.

 Public servants have been striking in demand for a 4.5-percent raise for over a month, but authorities are refusing to increase their salaries.